 The Board will formally evaluate its own performance (whether itself, through its retained advisors, or by engaging external consultants) not less than once a year.

-The performance of individual Executive Directors is reviewed formally not less than once a year by the Remuneration Committee (by reference to general contribution and performance against specific targets set by the Chief Executive Officer, or the Chairman, in the case of the CEO).
+The performance of individual Executive Directors is reviewed formally not less than once a year by the Remuneration Committee (by reference to general contribution and performance against specific targets set by the Chief Executive Officer, or the Executive Chairman, in the case of the CEO).

-The Chairman monitors the performance of individual Non-Executive Directors, who themselves may feed back to the CEO with any concerns regarding the Chairman.
+The Chairman monitors the performance of individual Non-Executive Directors, who themselves may feed back to the CEO with any concerns regarding the Executive Chairman.
 Throughout, each Director has access to the Company’s nominated advisor (who in turn may provide feedback on the Board as a whole or individual Directors).

 Regard is also given to the views of key shareholders and other stakeholders as appropriate.